-Construction disputes are most commonly resolved by adjudication.
+Construction disputes are most commonly resolved by

+adjudication.
+A party to a construction contract has the right to refer any dispute (not just relating to payment) to adjudication at any time.
 The emphasis is on obtaining a speedy decision in order to aid cash flow: there is a default timetable of 28 days for the adjudicator to hand down a decision (although this can be, and very often is, extended).
 The decision of an adjudicator is temporarily binding, meaning the parties must abide by it until the dispute is finally resolved by court proceedings, arbitration, or agreement.
 In reality adjudicators' decisions, despite being reached quickly, often signal the final resolution of the dispute, as it is uncommon for either party to refer the dispute to final determination.
+The Court will readily enforce adjudicators' decisions and the grounds to resist enforcement are limited.